fieldtrip/dashboard/README.md

 # FieldTrip dashboard

-This repository contains the code we use for testing the FieldTrip code base.
-The aim is to provide rapid feedback to developers on the quality of their commits.
+This repository contains the code we use for testing the FieldTrip code base using the unit and integration tests in [fieldtrip/test](https://github.com/fieldtrip/fieldtrip/tree/master/test).
+The aim of the dashboard is to provide rapid feedback to developers on the quality of their commits.

 ### Design considerations